gelatinescreams/The-One-File/README.md

 ## Version 3.9.2 : 12/5/25

+* **NEW 3.9.2** Styles per tab!
+You can now set different styles for each topology tab.
 * **NEW 3.9.2** Squashing bugs.
 See changes in the [changelog.md](changelog.md)
 * **NEW 3.9** Tabs, snapshots, action audits and notes! (encrypted also)
   * Tabs are now implemented.
 This allows unlimited locations of topologies, still one file!